Political participation and public opinion

 VOTO

-Following each federal vote, the VOTO studies the reasons why Swiss voters participate in popular votes on the federal level and explains their voting decisions.
-Funded by the Swiss Federal Chancellery, VOTO is a joint project of FORS and the Center for Democracy Studies Aarau (ZDA), in collaboration with the polling institute LINK.
-About eight weeks after the vote, all reports are published and anonymized data are made available for secondary analysis.
-Since autumn 2016, the VOTO surveys have replaced the former VOX analyses, which had been conducted since 1977 by gfs.bern and several Swiss universities.
+Between September 2016 and September 2020, following each federal vote, VOTO studied the reasons why Swiss voters participated in popular votes on the federal level and explained their voting decisions.
+Funded by the Swiss Federal Chancellery, VOTO was a joint project of FORS and the Center for Democracy Studies Aarau (ZDA), in collaboration with the polling institute LINK.
+From 2016 onwards, the VOTO surveys have replaced the former VOX analyses, which had been conducted since 1977 by gfs.bern and several Swiss universities.
 The most significant variables from the former VOX analyses have been standardized across time.
 FORS distributes this cumulative dataset, called VOXit.

 CCS – Comparative Candidate Survey